 The second man says, “I would like to hear that I was a caring husband and father, and a school teacher who made a huge difference in the lives of our children of tomorrow.”

 The third man replies, “I would like to hear them say, “Look, he’s moving!”

 I know that talking about death is a taboo topic for many people; something to be avoided at all costs.
 But part of being a responsible person is having your house in order for that inevitable time you leave us.
 I like Betty White’s perspective on life and death, “Oh, death is no problem for me.
 If I go while I’m talking, I’m ready.
-My mother had a wonderful philosophy on that.
-Every time she lost somebody, it was, 'Well, there’s one thing we don’t know the answer to-and now he knows it.'”
+My Aunt Jean had a wonderful philosophy on that.
+Every time she lost somebody, it was, “Well, there’s one thing we don’t know the answer to - and now he knows it.”

 All kidding aside, the following exercise from Steven Covey’s ‘The 7 Habits of Highly Successful People,’ has proven to be very meaningful to so many people over the years.